 Arcades, bingo halls, concert halls and bowling alleys

 Additional Support for Businesses

 To support businesses during this difficult time, the Government made further announcements.

 Furlough Extended throughout November – The Scheme had been due to cease in October 2020.
 As a result of the second lockdown the furlough scheme has now been extended.
 For further information see our blog Furlough Scheme November.

 Business Grants available for closed premises – Premises which are required to close from 5th November 2020 are entitled to a grants of up to £3,000 per month.
 For further information see our blog Business Grants Second Lockdown.

 Further Information on Business Openings

-The guidance relating to which businesses can open and the rules ensuring that employees and customers are safe are being updated regularly.
+This guidance is ever changing.
 As a result you should consult the government guidance or discuss your circumstances with your accountant or advisor.

 At Patterson Hall Chartered Accountants we will endeavour to keep our clients informed of these rule changes as they happen.